TrevorMills/react-routing-conundrum/README.md

 1. whenever the state changes, keep track of the id of the item with focus
 2. after re-render, use the `useEffect` hook to set the focus again on the new element with the same id.

+I wondered if maybe the problem was only because I had chosen to build it as a functional component so I created the same component as a `React.Component`, but it had the same problem.

 Is there a better way to deal with this?
-Would I still have this problem if I used a `React.Component` class instead of a functional component?